Amazon Original Stories | 2018

 Eve is on the run in a shitty old car.
 She’s got a bag full of money, a gun and a piece-of-shit ex on her tail.
 It’s very much Psycho-esque in that way.

 And I’m sorry, but I’m such a cheap whore for creepy motel shit.
 Honestly, I will watch or read nearly anything that takes place in this eerie setting.
-It’s just so obvious, ripe-for-the-picking scenery and atmosphere.
+It’s just a so obvious, ripe-for-the-picking scenery and atmosphere.

 Even if the story is terrible, I’ll probably still like it simply for the motel.